solangegueiros/dapp-register/register-web3-blazorwasm/README.md

 ### How to run it

-Inside the folder register/web3-blazorwasm, run the command:
+Inside the folder register-web3-blazorwasm, run the command:
 ´´´dotnet run´´´

+Author: @welisonmenezes